RPC bulk-edit

 }'

-The RPC response contains the overall status 'fail'.
-There is one error message in the result of 'dev02'.
-Note that the 'dev01' result also contains the 'fail' status, as modifications have not been written to this node since another node ('dev02') failed during execution of the operation.
+There is one error message in the result for R2.
+Note that no modifications are written to R1 because another node (R2) failed during execution of the operation.

 {